Dr. Esther W.Y. CHAN 陳慧賢

 |Dr Esther Chan and her research associates with Professor Ian Wong and Professor William Chui|

-Dr Chan strives to achieve an enriching nexus between teaching and research, further advance medication safety, and through translating new knowledge into captivating educational materials, inspire students towards better clinical practice and ultimately, improve patient care.
-Dr Chan received the Faculty of Medicine Teaching Medal 2018 in recognition of her outstanding contribution and promotion of good practices in teaching and learning.
+Dr Chan strives to achieve an enriching nexus between teaching and research.
+Through translating new knowledge into captivating educational materials, she inspires students towards better clinical practice and patient care.
+She received the Faculty of Medicine Teaching Medal in 2018 in recognition of her outstanding contribution and promotion of good practices in teaching and learning.

 - Fellow, Society of Hospital Pharmacists of Australia (SHPA, Australia)

 - Registered Pharmacist, Australian Health Practitioner Regulation Agency (AHPRA, Australia)

 - Registered Pharmacist, General Pharmaceutical Council (GPC, UK)